 Editorial ethical rules and good practices

-All of these journals use double-blind peer review, guaranteeing the intellectual integrity of the articles that are published.
-Publishing is an act that involves several parties, each of which ensures the quality and originality of the selected and published works.
-Each and every actor in the chain, whether it is the editor-in-chief, a peer reviewer, an author, or a member of the editorial staff, should adhere to the ethical standards defined in this charter and should be committed to enforcing them, from the submission of an article to its publication.
+Each and every actor in the editorial chain, whether it is the editor-in-chief, a peer reviewer, an author, or a member of the editorial staff, should adhere to the ethical standards defined in this charter and should be committed to enforcing them, from the submission of a work to its publication.